Alfresco/alfresco-community-repo/README.md

 ## Docker images
 These images are used to build the images used by the docker-compose.yml project to bring up an ACS Community, similar to what the installer did/does.
-The images are based on *pure* _content services_ and _share_ images done by the _acs-packaging_ and _share_ projects and adds the amps and settings necessary for running the images in a similar fashion to what the ACS deployment with the installer did/does.

 ### Docker Alfresco
 1. Go to docker-alfreco folder